cshadd/fetch-bot/README.md

 See [here](CONTRIBUTING.md).

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
-For the versions avalible, see the [tags on this repository](https://github.com/cshadd/fetch-bot/tags).
+For the versions available, see the [tags on this repository](https://github.com/cshadd/fetch-bot/tags).

 ## Owners/Authors/Developers/Contributors
 * Project Owner, Main Author, Lead Developer - [Christian Shadd](https://github.com/cshadd)